-- Complete effective research and drawn inspiration from pre-existing accessories that appeal to you
+- How to complete effective research and draw inspiration from pre-existing accessories that appeal to you

-- Learnt how to identify a target customer and make sure your designs appeal to them
+- How to identify a target customer and make sure your designs appeal to them

-- Created a range of final accessories designs
+- How to create a range of final accessories designs

-- Created designs that match with technical specifications
+- How to create designs that match with technical specifications

-- Developed an understanding of materials and details you can use when creating your own accessories
+- How to use different materials and details when creating your own accessories

-This course will be particularly interesting for students who already have some experience of fashion design, but want to branch into the exciting area of fashion accessories.
-You may be taking the course for fun, already working in fashion or fashion accessories, or looking to start your own fashion accessories brand.
+This course is designed for beginners or those with some experience in fashion design who want to branch out into the exciting area of accessory design.
+You may be taking the course for fun, already working in fashion or fashion accessories or looking to start your own fashion accessories brand.

 Our online learning short courses allow you to experience London College of Fashion wherever you are in the world.
 The real-time chat sessions are fully interactive allowing you to communicate easily with the tutor at the same time as fellow students.
 Additionally all LCF Online Short Courses include;